 Arkansas Waterway Laws are an important part of keeping our national river safe and you as well.
-While planning your Buffalo River trip, we want to enforce your safety as well as the wildlife.
+While planning your Buffalo River trip, we want to ensure your safety as well as that of the surrounding wildlife.
 We have gathered information from the Arkansas Game and Fish Commission to help guide you on correct and safe ways to float down the river.

 Every boat must have one type of personal flotation device for each person on board.
 All life vests must be: